-Kylie Jenner Not Over Jordyn Woods & Tristan Thompson Cheating Scandal, Per ‘Us’
+Kylie Jenner Not Over Jordyn Woods & Tristan Thompson Cheating Scandal, Per ‘Us Weekly’

 “Jordyn was like a sister to her, and while she’s very close with her team and considers them her friends, she also knows they are employees and she pays them, so they have a different relationship,” the source continued.

 The insider also revealed that Jenner “doesn’t want to get involved with the Jordyn thing.
-She doesn’t really want to talk about it,” and that she is focused on her daughter, Stormi Webster, and her career running Kylie Cosmetics, the company that turned her into one of the youngest billionaires of all time.
+She doesn’t really want to talk about it,” and that she is focused on her daughter, Stormi Webster, and her career running Kylie Cosmetics, the company that turned her into one of the youngest billionaires of all-time.

 As previously reported by The Inquisitr, Kylie Jenner’s focus may also be on having a second child with her boyfriend, rapper Travis Scott.

-Kylie recently posted a photo of her blue and pink painted fingernails to Instagram, and had many fans thinking that she was either doing a gender reveal party with friends and family, or that she was revealing she was pregnant with a little boy to add to her family.
+Kylie recently posted a photo of her blue and pink painted fingernails to Instagram and had many fans thinking that she was either doing a gender reveal party with friends and family or that she was revealing she was pregnant with a little boy to add to her family.

-Jenner has spoken out about wanting to have more children in the future, but has claimed that she doesn’t feel like it is the right time at the moment.
+Jenner has spoken out about wanting to have more children in the future but has claimed that she doesn’t feel like it is the right time at the moment.

 In addition, Kylie and her boyfriend, Travis, are rumored to be having some relationship issues after Jenner found some incriminating messages on Scott’s phone.